 You may require additional labwork done prior to your procedure.
 You will receive instructions from your surgeon's office.
-The anesthesiologist or physicians may order additional testing which may include, but are not limited to, CBC, BMP, MRSA screen, urine, or an EKG.
-MRSA nasal swab is required seven days before surgery.
+The anesthesiologist or physicians may order additional testing which may include, but are not limited to, CBC, BMP, urine, or an EKG.